 Links for notes and projects can be copied, and pasted into other apps, so that when you click them, Agenda is activated and the note or project in question is shown.

-To copy the link of a note or project to the clipboard, select the note or project, and choose Edit > Copy As > Agenda Link.
+To copy the link of a note or project to the clipboard, select the note or project, and on Mac choose Edit > Copy As > Agenda Link.
+On iOS you find this option when you tap the three dots next to the selected project in the sidebar.
 Paste the copied link anywhere you like, and Agenda should open and show the item when you click it.

 Creating Links in Other Apps using Share Menu